gardenlinux/gardenlinux/SECURITY.md

 The Garden Linux community asks that all suspected vulnerabilities be privately and responsibly disclosed.
-If you've found a vulnerability or a potential vulnerability in Garden Linux please let us know by writing an e-mail to [secure@sap.com](mailto:secure@sap.com).
+If you've found a vulnerability or a potential vulnerability in Garden Linux, let us know by writing an e-mail to [secure@sap.com](mailto:secure@sap.com).
 We'll send a confirmation e-mail to acknowledge your report, and we'll send an additional e-mail when we've identified the issue positively or negatively.

 ### Public Disclosure Processes

-If you know of a publicly disclosed vulnerability please IMMEDIATELY e-mail to [secure@sap.com](mailto:secure@sap.com) to inform the Garden Linux Security Team about the vulnerability, so they may start the patch, release, and communication process.
+If you know of a publicly disclosed vulnerability, IMMEDIATELY e-mail [secure@sap.com](mailto:secure@sap.com) to inform the Garden Linux Security Team about the vulnerability, so they may start the patch, release, and communication process.